 With all of her clients, April brings a grounded presence that is filled with curiosity and wonder for the unfolding of each person’s truth and authentic self.
 She creates a safe and reflective space to help her clients take steps towards living out their values.
 April is currently a student in the Ridhwan School, practicing mindfulness and inquiry to continue supporting her own truth to emerge.
 She most enjoys spending time with her family and their community, having potluck dinners, playing in music ensembles and exploring the outdoors.

-Nathan is a dad, activist, writer, permaculture enthusiast and clinical trainee at Anam Cara Therapies who has worked in the mental health field for over 15 years.
+Nathan (he/him) is a dad, movement worker, writer, permaculture enthusiast and clinical trainee at Anam Cara Therapies who has worked in the mental health field for over 18 years.
 Nathan approaches his work with a not-knowing attitude born of the rich variety of experience and many surprises he encounters in daily life.
-His practice as therapist is to accompany clients in the often confusing journey toward their preferred future by nurturing best hopes and neglected desires while grounding them in the rhythms of everyday life.
-In this way, therapy supports client intentions to cultivate the wonderful joys of a more mindful and integrated style of living.
+His practice as therapist is to accompany clients in the often confusing journey toward their preferred future by nurturing best hopes and values while grounding in the rhythms of everyday life.
+In this way, therapy supports client intentions to cultivate the satisfaction of a more mindful and integrated style of living.

 Fanny is the Executive Director of BeechWood, Inc., an organization that offers Independent Living Skills Services and Adult Rehabilitation Mental Health Services.
 She has a BA in special education and has experience teaching children.
-She has taught in regular classrooms as well as running a special education program for disenfranchised children in her community.
-Fanny is interested in social justice and working with different communities.
+She taught in a classroom setting and also ran a special education program for disenfranchised children in her home community.
+Fanny is passionate about advancing social justice and working with diverse communities.

-Currently, she is doing counseling work with Anam Cara clients and would like to extend the service to others in the community for the duration of the internship.
-She believes in a holistic approach, utilizing the client’s own strengths and resources to work toward possible solutions.
+She works with children, adults and families utilizing a holistic approach, leveraging the client’s own strengths and resources to work toward possible solutions.
 She walks side by side with clients in their journeys toward growth, health and wellness.
 We think of Fanny as our gentle and humble embodied shaman in training.

-Jen holds a Master’s Degree in Counseling and Psychological Services, as well as a Graduate Certificate in Addiction Studies, both from St. Mary’s University of Minnesota.
-Jen is currently the treatment director for the ARMHS program at Beechwood, Inc, an agency that offers in-home skills coaching to adults with mental health diagnoses.
+Jen (she/her) holds a Master’s Degree in Counseling and Psychological Services, as well as a Graduate Certificate in Addiction Studies, both from St. Mary’s University of Minnesota.
+Jen is currently the Treatment Director for the ARMHS program at Beechwood, Inc, an agency that offers in-home skills coaching to adults with mental health diagnoses.
 Before coming to work in community mental health, Jen worked in the private sector as a writer and meeting facilitator for 16 years.
 Jen also has experience working in chemical dependency treatment centers and has an interest in working with clients with co-occurring addictions and mental health concerns.
 Jen is a board approved clinical supervisor for LPC and LPCC licensure candidates.

 Jen is trained in EMDR, and uses Acceptance and Commitment Therapy, along with humanistic and existential techniques; she enjoys helping each client determine their own goals, identify personal values, and increase psychological flexibility.
 She loves to incorporate humor, expressive arts, and creativity into her work with clients.
 Jen is currently accepting new clients.

-Scott joins Anam Cara therapies with over 7 years of direct experience working in the Minneapolis/St.Paul metro area with persons who experience severe and persistent mental illness.
+Scott (he/him) joins Anam Cara Therapies with over a dozen years of direct experience working in the Minneapolis/St.Paul metro area with persons who experience severe and persistent mental illness.
 Scott has experience in Independent Living Skills, Adult Rehabilitative Mental Health Services, Individual Counseling, Group Therapy, Psychoeducation and Task Supervision.

 Scott received a B.A in Psychology from Hamline University, a M.A in Counseling and Psychological Services from St. Mary’s University of Minnesota and is a Licensed Professional Clinical Counselor.
 Scott practices from a Strength-Based Positive Psychological and Humanistic model of counseling.
 Scott’s interests in counseling include: Anxiety Disorders, Severe and Persistent Mental Illness, phase of life